pablojosecodes/book-review/content/index.md

 ---
 title: Welcome to Pablo's Reference Notes
 ---
+> Quick note: this is all an active work in progress!
+I’ve only started putting notes here towards the end of January 2024, so this is all (as to be expected) a bit unorganized.
+It should be more legible / curated by the end of February

 Welcome to the website where I store my reference notes for some books I've read / topics I'm learning about.